 An open-air photography exhibition in the centre of Moscow, November 2017 (4 months before the 2018 Russian presidential election).
 The exhibition depicts idealised scenes of traditional peasant life in (northern) Russian villages.
 Photo by Natalia Mamonova, all rights reserved.
-This is the first article in a second series on ‘confronting authoritarian populism and the rural world’, linked to the Emancipatory Rural Politics Initiative (ERPI).
-An overview and links to the first series can be found here.

 The recent presidential elections returned Vladimir Putin to power for the fourth time.
 In the elections, rural areas had the largest turnout and the highest percentage of votes for Putin.
 Why does Putin find his strongest support among the rural population?

 Contemporary Russia is often referred to as an example of authoritarian populism.
 Some even believe that Putin was the first who breached modern liberal democracy and created an authoritarian regime that enjoys popular support by making empty populist promises and exploiting the political short-sightedness of ordinary people.

 The Russian regime, however, is somewhat different to what we commonly understand as authoritarian populism.
 Putin’s governance is not characterised by a genuine anti-establishment and anti-corruption agenda.
 Moreover, while populist leaders in other countries aim to mobilise and politicise their supporters, Putin’s regime is based on the demobilisation and depoliticisation of the Russian population.